-The Recorder serves as custodian of public records and recorder of real property documents for the county, and registers marriage licenses and other public documents.
+The Recorder serves as the custodian of public records and as such records all real property documents for the county, and registers marriage licenses and other public documents.
 The Recorder maintains an index and issues copies of all recorded documents to members of the public that request them.

 The Recorder staff reviews, analyzes, and interprets large volumes of documents and determines whether they are recordable and in compliance with various state codes and local ordinances.
-The Recorder is responsible for interpreting and applying the requirements of the County Transfer Tax Ordinance with regard to any lands, tenements, or other realty sold within the county.
+The Recorder is responsible for interpreting and applying the requirements of the County Documentary Transfer Tax Ordinance with regard to any lands, tenements, or other realty sold within the county.
 The Recorder also has the responsibility to collect and allocate the necessary recording fees pertaining to the Real Estate Prosecution Trust Fund and Monument Preservation Fund.

 The gradual slowdown of the real estate market, coupled with an increase in the interest rates, has caused a decrease in the recordings of real estate transactions (i.e., deeds) and financial documents (deeds of trust and reconveyance).
+This gradual decrease is reflected in the chart below.